Immortal Weapons

 The Immortal Weapons are fictional characters appearing in American comic books published by Marvel Comics.
-They are each a champion of one of the Seven Capital Cities of Heaven in the Marvel Universe.
+They are each a champion of one of the Seven Heavenly Cities in the Marvel Universe.
 The Immortal Weapons first appear in The Immortal Iron Fist #8 (September 2007) and as a group, were created by Ed Brubaker, Matt Fraction and David Aja.

 Publication history

 The characters were first introduced in The Immortal Iron Fist #8—and remained supporting characters in the series until its cancellation (#27).
 The group then starred in their own series, which began in July 2009—with the first issue focusing on Fat Cobra; written by Jason Aaron and Duane Swierczynski with art by Mico Suayan and Travel Foreman.